Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Appendix B: Numerical Setup

-\subsubsection{Parameters}
+\subsection{Parameters}

-The cosmological parameters we used in numerical is as following: the scale factor for Hubble expansion rate $h=0.71$ \cite{Poulin:2018cxd}, pressureless matter density of the universe $\Omega_m = 0.31$, dark energy density of the $\Lambda$CDM universe $\Omega_\Lambda = 0.69$, today temperature $T_0=2.726\,$K, and relativistic degrees of freedom $g_*(T)$ is quoted from \cite{Saikawa:2018rcs}.
+The cosmological parameters we used in numerical are the scale factor for Hubble expansion rate $h=0.71$ \cite{Poulin:2018cxd}, pressureless matter density of the universe $\Omega_m = 0.31$, dark energy density of the $\Lambda$CDM universe $\Omega_\Lambda = 0.69$, today temperature $T_0=2.726\,$K, and relativistic degrees-of-freedom $g_*(T)$ from \cite{Saikawa:2018rcs}.
+For numerical uncertainty, we ignore extreme tiny difference $\Delta \Omega_{\rm GW}/\Omega_{\rm GW}(f) <0.001\%$ and $\Delta a(t)/a(t) < 0.01\%$.
+We have estimated the accuracy of $\Delta \Omega_{\rm GW}/\Omega_{\rm GW}(f)$ at about 10\% in our numerical, and this gives a good estimation for FNR.
+In addition, we expect that resolvable astronomical signals can be marginalized using frequency dependence (i.e.~wouldn't count them as noise, see for example \cite{Barish:2020vmy}) because, as discussed in the main letter, such signals have a distinct shape to our target.